 Linked schemas allow you to access subsets of data from another project, by linking to a schema in that project.

-Linked schemas are useful in Extract-transform-Load applications and they provide a way to apply security settings at a finer granularity than at the level of whole folders.
+Linked schemas are useful for providing filtered views on schemas in another container and they provide a way to apply security settings at a finer granularity than at the level of whole folders.
 (See Related Topics below for other methods.)
 Linked schemas are especially useful when you want to reveal some data in a folder without granting access to the whole folder.
 For example, suppose you have the following data in a single folder A. Some data is private, some is public, and some is intended for specific audiences:

 - Private data to be shown only to members of your team.

 - Client data and tailored views to be shown to individual clients.